Real Estate in Playa Jaco, Costa Rica

 Are foreigners allowed to own property in Playa Jaco?

 When we asked expats what advice they would give a foreigner before buying a property in Playa Jaco, they said...

 "Absolutely not.
 Foreigners can purchase property in Costa Rica.
 You do not need to be a citizen or resident.
-If you have the money, look and purchase to your content," added another expat who made the move to Playa Jaco.
+If you have the money, look and purchase to your content," said another foreigner living in Playa Jaco, Costa Rica.

 What appliances are typically included in a rental?

 We asked foreigners in Playa Jaco what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Generally rental properties are fully applianced.
 Lower scale rental units will have the basics, no dishwasher, possibly only a stove top and not an oven.
 A washer may be included but generally not a dryer.
 On the higher end scale, these will be fully appliances with American style refrigerator, stove/oven, dishwasher, microwave and washer/dryer.
 Be especially observant if the condo complex has a community área with tables, chairs, sink/wáter availability, bathrooms and BBQ grill.
 This is especially attractive for entertaining friends and family," explained one person living in Playa Jaco (Jaco Beach), Costa Rica.

 About the Author